leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Primary Dam: The largest dams in a complex, these dams usually extend onto the floodplain and create the ponds beaver place their lodge in.

-Primary Water Surface Drop: This is a measurement taken in the pond behind a primary dam. ❌
+Primary Water Surface Drop: Measure the elevation difference between the primary pond water surface and the water surface directly downstream of the pond.

 Skid Trail Usage: Skid trails are little paths of packed down grass or compacted dirt that beaver use to drag materials into the pond.